The Boat Cove Chronicle

 In 1750, newspapers often had two names, which is why The Boat Cove Chronicle is also called The Illustrated Mariner’s Gazetteer.

-The paper features evocative artwork and maps that enhance the narrative by adding locations to stories.
-These illustrations are created in an 18th-century style by Nelly P., whose artwork is available to buy as wall art prints.
+The paper features Neil Parker’s evocative artwork and maps that enhance the narrative by adding locations to stories.
+These illustrations are created in an 18th-century style, with some being available to buy as wall art prints.

 The Illustrated Mariner’s Gazetteer